Behavior of nuclear fuel during a reactor accident: Cracking and overheating of the fuel

-Temperature profile for a 20 mm diameter fuel pellet with a power density of 250 W per cubic meter.
-The central temperature is very different for the different fuel solids.
+Temperature profile for a 20 mm diameter fuel pellet with a power density of 250 W per cubic metre.
+The central temperature varies substantially between fuel types.

-Temperature profile for a 26 mm diameter fuel pellet with a power density of 250 W per cubic meter.
+Temperature profile for a 26 mm diameter fuel pellet with a power density of 250 W per cubic metre.

-Temperature profile for a 32 mm diameter fuel pellet with a power density of 250 W per cubic meter.
+Temperature profile for a 32 mm diameter fuel pellet with a power density of 250 W per cubic metre.